gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

   - Transparent paging means OS can flush page to secondary storage at any time -causing blocking
   - Propose Fastpath to ameliorate problems with Linux’s mmap()
   - [PAP20] A. Papagiannis, G. Xanthakis, G. Saloustros, M. Marazakis, A. Bilas, “Optimizing Memory-mapped I/O for Fast Storage Devices,” Proceedings of the USENIX Annual Technical Conference, July 2020.
-- Argues even with additional complexity mmap() will not scale:
+- Even with additional complexity mmap() will not scale:

   - Slow and unpredictable page fault eviction, TLB shoot-downs and other hidden issues
   - Experiments shows that adding more threads ineffective beyond about 8 threads, which our results confirmed.